Massachusetts

-Massachusetts was a site of early English colonization: the Plymouth Colony was founded in 1620 by the Pilgrims of the Mayflower, and in 1630 the Massachusetts Bay Colony, taking its name from the indigenous Massachusett people, established settlements in Boston and Salem.
+Massachusetts was a site of early English colonization.
+The Plymouth Colony was founded in 1620 by the Pilgrims of Mayflower.
+In 1630, the Massachusetts Bay Colony, taking its name from the Indigenous Massachusett people, also established settlements in Boston and Salem.
 In 1692, the town of Salem and surrounding areas experienced one of America's most infamous cases of mass hysteria, the Salem witch trials.
-In 1777, General Henry Knox founded the Springfield Armory, which, during the Industrial Revolution, catalyzed numerous important technological advances, including interchangeable parts.
-In 1786, Shays' Rebellion, a populist revolt led by disaffected American Revolutionary War veterans, influenced the United States Constitutional Convention.
-In the 18th century, the Protestant First Great Awakening, which swept Britain and the Thirteen Colonies, originated from the pulpit of Northampton preacher Jonathan Edwards.
-In the late 18th century, Boston became known as the "Cradle of Liberty" for the agitation there that later led to the American Revolution.
+The American Revolution originated in Massachusetts, with Boston becoming known as the "Cradle of Liberty" for its political agitation.
+In 1786, Shays' Rebellion, a populist revolt, influenced the United States Constitutional Convention.
+Originally dependent on agriculture, fishing, and trade, Massachusetts transformed into a manufacturing hub during the Industrial Revolution.
+Before the American Civil War, the state was a center for the abolitionist, temperance, and transcendentalist movements.
+During the 20th century, the state's economy shifted from manufacturing to services; in the 21st century, Massachusetts has become the global leader in biotechnology, and also excels in artificial intelligence, engineering, higher education, finance, and maritime trade.